Vages/svelte-snake-workshop/TASKS.md

 - Start screen
 - Restart button on the game over screen

-Start with the state of the repository after task 5.3 and try to make these functions without looking at the solution.
+Start with the state of the repository after part 6 and try to make these functions without looking at the solution.

-### Task 6.2: Other games
+### Task 7.2: Other games

 Maybe you can make one of the following games:

 - [Whac-a-Mole](https://en.wikipedia.org/wiki/Whac-A-Mole) – [we have already tried](https://mos.knowit.no/)
 - [Breakout](<https://en.wikipedia.org/wiki/Breakout_(video_game)>)

-### Task 6.3: After this course
+### Task 7.3: After this course

 If you think Svelte is fun and want to learn more, we have the following recommendations: